microsoft/vscode-docs/release-notes/latest.md

 ## Insider's Channel

 There is now a setting to subscribe to the Insider's channel to get prerelease VS Code builds automatically.
+The value is `update.channel` and it defaults to `stable`.

 ## Editor